PhD in History

 The History program reviews applications in February for students to begin studies during the fall semester.
 The deadline for applications for admission with financial aid is January 30th.
 However, the College of Graduate Studies accepts applications throughout the year.

 The doctoral degree in history requires a minimum of 62 hours beyond the master’s degree, or 90 hours for students admitted without a qualified master’s degree, including 24 hours for the dissertation.
-Doctoral students must complete four seminars, a course in historiography, (HIST 8600), and a Professional Workshop (HIST 8950).
+Doctoral students must complete four seminars, and the following course in historiography, and a Professional Workshop.

 General Field